electronvolt

 The volt is defined by the equation:

-Multiplying both sides of the equation by the elementary charge, e, gives the SI definition for the electronvolt:
+Multiplying both sides of this equation by the elementary charge, e, gives the SI definition for the electronvolt:

 Similarly, the joule is defined by the equation:

-Multiplying both sides of the equation by the numeric value of the elementary charge gives the definition for the value of one electronvolt in joules:
+Multiplying both sides of this equation by the numeric value of the elementary charge gives the definition for the value of one electronvolt in joules:

 Particle physics